-- Acquisition of the highly prospective Bingara and Nundle gold antimony and copper projects in the New England Orogen of northern NSW has received overwhelming support from Shareholders at the General Meeting held on 28 March 2025 - Exploration activities underway with contract awarded to complete high-resolution LiDAR and imagery capture across the full extent of both Bingara and Nundle - New high quality data set will support surface mapping / sampling and drill hole targeting - Planning well advanced for drill program to follow up shallow high grade gold mineralisation identified1 in previous drilling such as: - 6.0m at 6.43 g/t Au from 8.0 m incl.
-2.0m at 17.59 g/t Au from 12.0m (SC17 Spring Creek) - Positioned to progress boots on ground exploration activities and well-funded following closure of the \$1.6 million fully underwritten entitlements issue
+- Acquisition of the highly prospective Bingara and Nundle gold antimony and copper projects in the New England Orogen of northern NSW has been completed - Implementing exploration strategy with initial on ground activities focused on Bingara - High-resolution LiDAR and imagery capture completed across both Bingara and Nundle - Spring Creek prospect at Bingara proposed for maiden drill program to follow up shallow high grade mineralisation identified1 in previous drilling such as: - 6.0m at 6.43 g/t Au from 8.0 m incl.
+2.0m at 17.59 g/t Au from 12.0m (SC17 Spring Creek) - The projects cover areas of the highest antimony-gold prospectivity in NSW as mapped by the NSW Mines Department, outside of the nearby Larvotto Resources' (ASX:LRV, ~\$340m market cap) globally significant Hillgrove Project

-Cosmo Metals Ltd ("Cosmo" or the "Company") (ASX: CMO) is pleased to have received overwhelming Shareholder support for the acquisition of the highly prospective Bingara and Nundle gold - antimony and copper exploration projects (the Projects), totalling an area of ~743km2, in the New England Orogen of northern New South Wales (NSW), Australia.
-This marks the satisfaction of a further key condition precedent of the Binding Heads of Agreement (HoA) as announced on 12 February 2025.
+Cosmo Metals Ltd ("Cosmo" or the "Company") (ASX: CMO) is pleased to have completed the acquisition of the highly prospective Bingara and Nundle gold - antimony and copper exploration projects (the Projects), totalling an area of ~743km2, in the New England Orogen of New South Wales (NSW), Australia.

-Exploration is underway across the Projects with the award of a contract to complete full coverage of the Bingara and Nundle tenements with high-density light detection and ranging (LiDAR) and high-resolution imagery capture.
-LiDAR provides a highly detailed land surface digital terrane model (DTM) mapping historical workings and revealing underlying geological trends and structures.
-This data set will enhance the efficiency of the mapping, surface sampling and drill hole positioning phase of exploration.
+Focus now moves to implementing Cosmo's exploration strategy across the Projects.
+The previously announced high-density light detection and ranging (LiDAR) and high-resolution imagery capture survey to complete full coverage of the Bingara and Nundle tenements is complete.
+LiDAR provides a highly detailed land surface digital terrain model (DTM) mapping historical workings and revealing underlying geological trends and structures.
+On ground activities are being implemented with an initial focus on key target areas at Bingara.